What Affects Oil Prices? 3 Critical Factors

 Other entities can only affect the traders' bidding decisions.
 These influencers include the U.S. government and the Organization of Petroleum Exporting Countries.
 They don't control the prices because traders actually set them in the markets.

-What Three Factors Do Traders Use To Set Oil Prices?
+Three Factors Traders Use To Determine Oil Prices

 There are three main factors that commodities traders look at when developing the bids that create oil prices.